 The analysis of data to gather substantive insights.
 Researchers use statistical techniques to find trends or patterns in the data, which give them a better understanding of a range of different topics.
 Data analytic approaches are used in many businesses and organizations to track day-to-day activities and improve operational efficiency.

 Techniques that analyze large amounts of information to gain insights, spot trends, or uncover substantive patterns.
 These approaches are used to help businesses and organizations improve their processes or identify associations that shed light on relevant questions.
+Data mining often involves more use of algorithms, especially machine learning, than traditional statistics.

-Digital images and audio that are artificially altered or manipulated by AI and/or deep learning to make someone do or say something he or she did not actually do or say.
+Digital images and audio that are artificially altered or manipulated by AI and/or deep learning often to make someone do or say something he or she did not actually do or say.
 Pictures or videos can be edited to put someone in a compromising position or to have someone make a controversial statement, even though the person did not actually do or say what is shown.
 Increasingly, it is becoming difficult to distinguish artificially manufactured material from actual videos and images.

 A subset of machine learning that relies on neural networks with many layers of neurons.
 In so doing, deep learning employs statistics to spot underlying trends or data patterns and applies that knowledge to other layers of analysis.
 Some have labeled this as a way to “learn by example” and a technique that “perform[s] classification tasks directly from images, text, or sound” and then applies that knowledge independently.
 Deep learning requires extensive computing power and labeled data, and is used in medical research, automated vehicles, electronics, and manufacturing, among other areas.